AlexRuizE/text2midi/README.md

 text2midi
 =========

 Text to midi converter.
 This program asks the user for a text file, which is parsed into sentences.
-Each token is mapped with a simple cypher to a set of simultaneous notes (chords).
+Each token is then mapped with a simple cypher to a set of simultaneous notes (chords).
 The resulting file is a .mid file that can be used as rythmic and melodic input for various soft-synths or drum racks.

 The mapping function follows a rudimentary cypher known as French transformation, which consists of sequentially increasing integers ranging from 60 to 86.
 These map onto two chromatic octaves starting in C4 and ending in C6#.
 The complexity of the resulting patterns can be tweaked by using different mapping functions.